digitalabs/Fieldbook/README.md

     Configuration
   	* Go to your maven installation, you can find your installation directory by typing in DOS "mvn -version", this should show you the MVN installation information
-  	* Go to the Maven installation directory conf/settings.xml and modify for the spring and set the profiles.
+  	* Go to the Maven installation directory conf/settings.xml, modify as necessary and set the profiles.
   	* In the Fieldbook directory, go to pipeline/config, you should have a specific profile for the user, with the correct DB settings and properties.

   	Running via command line
   	* From the command line, go to the Fieldbook folder
-  	* mvn tomcat7:run
+  	* Execute the ff: mvn tomcat7:run

 To Access Product
 -------------------